Does Dry Cleaning Really Clean Your Clothes

 Myth 3: It leaves dangerous chemicals on clothes.

 Truth: Modern solvents are safe, biodegradable, and leave no residue.
-Old-style solvents like perchloroethylene gave dry cleaning a bad reputation, but most quality cleaners now use environmentally friendly alternatives that are both effective and safe for skin contact.
+Old-style solvents, such as perchloroethylene, gave dry cleaning a bad reputation, but most quality cleaners now use environmentally friendly alternatives that are both effective and safe for skin contact.

 Myth 4: Only fancy clothes need dry cleaning.